62nd Air Defense Artillery Regiment

 The 62nd Air Defense Artillery Regiment is an Air Defense Artillery regiment in the United States Army.
 The lineages of some of the units that have been part of the 62nd Air Defense Artillery and its predecessors give the regiment campaign credit for the War of 1812.

 History

+In 2019, while the Aegis Ashore at NSF Deveselu was being upgraded, B Battery, 62nd Air Defense Artillery Regiment (B-62 THAAD), was emplaced in NSF Deveselu, Romania during the interim.

 Lineage

 Constituted 27 April 1798 as the 62nd Artillery (CAC).
 Activated at Fort Winfield Scott 7 January 1918.
 Assigned to 33rd Brigade CAC, and shipped to Camp Mills New York arrived in France 21 July 1918; returned from France 19 February 1919, Demobilized at Camp Eustis March 1919.